The 12 Hallmarks of Aging in Dogs, Explained

 Patterns That Point Toward Stiffness, Pain, or Weakness

 In many dogs, the earliest signs of joint disease show up at rest-to-move transitions: rising, climbing into the car, or stepping onto a curb.
-In others, it’s a back or neck issue, where the first push is uncomfortable.
-And in a smaller subset, it’s neurologic—coordination and proprioception are challenged most when the body has to reorganize from lying down to standing (Mota-Rojas, 2021).
+In others it’s a back or neck issue, where the first push is uncomfortable.
+In a smaller group it’s neurologic — coordination and proprioception are challenged most when the body has to reorganize from lying down to standing (Mota-Rojas, 2021).
+Noticing which transitions are hardest gives your veterinarian a head start on separating pain, weakness, and balance.

 Reading the Details: Timing, Surfaces, and Asymmetry